google-research/arco-era5/README.md

 1. [x] **Phase 0**: Ingest raw ERA5
 2. [x] **Phase 1**: Cloud-Optimize to Zarr, without data modifications
     1. [x] Use [Pangeo-Forge](https://pangeo-forge.readthedocs.io/) to convert the data from grib to Zarr.
-    2. [wip] Create example notebooks for common workflows, including regridding and variable derivation.
+    2. [x] Create example notebooks for common workflows, including regridding and variable derivation.
 3. [ ] **Phase 2**: Produce an Analysis-Ready corpus
     1. [ ] Regrid datasets to lat/long grids.
     2. [ ] Convert model levels to pressure levels (at high resolution).